jorgensd/FEniCS-workshop/README.md

 ## Installation

 For the tutorial it is recommended to use `conda`.
+We recommend using the [conda-forge](https://conda-forge.org/) implementation of conda.
 All dependencies used for the tutorial can be installed with the conda environment file [environment.yml](./environment.yml).

 Store this file on your system, and from the folder with the file, run